cekvenich/eventBus/README.md

 You can glance the NATS docs here: https://github.com/nats-io/nats.js/tree/nd

 There are two blocks of code you need.
-First code block of two, sends the current node's current load to the supper node:
+First code block of two, sends the current node's current load to the super node:
 ```
 class EventBus {
   guid = uuidv4(); // or your can read a properties yaml